 When you think of South Korea, kimchi is one of the first things that comes to mind, simply because it is staple in so many different dishes.

 Variations of fish and shrimp are generally added and seasoned to taste.
 Add in rice and you have a comforting soup blend.

 LEARN: How to Make Kimchi

 Made from a soft rice cake (pasta) and fish cakes, topped with a sweet, yet spicy gochujang.

-One edge this has over its western cousin is ultra-sweet flavor combination of honey, brown sugar, cinnamon, and small pieces of peanut cooked on a griddle.
+One edge this has over its western cousin is ultra-sweet flavour combination of honey, brown sugar, cinnamon, and small pieces of peanut cooked on a griddle.

 Rumored to have been brought to Korea by the Mongolians back in the 14th century, these dumplings are filled with a delectable combination of finely minced meat, ginger, green onions, garlic, and tofu.

 High quality tofu is gently added to an intensely hot broth composed of gochujang and garlic paste.

 However, there can be varieties of flours and starches used.
 These are either served by mixing them with a healthy portion of gochujang (Bibim Naengmyeon) or added to an icy broth with light vegetables and meat or seafood (Mool Naengmyeon).

 Similar to a standard Western stew, this is generally made with vegetables, meat or seafood, and seasoned with saeujeot (salted and fermented shrimp), gochujang, doenjang (soybean paste), and soy sauce.

-It is made of dried napa cabbage, vegetables, and meat in a hearty beef broth that is slow simmered for an appetizing stew.
+It is made of dried Napa cabbage, vegetables, and meat in a hearty beef broth that is slow simmered for an appetizing stew.

 Fried chicken has become a South Korean food staple in recent years.
 Especially fried chicken that has been spiced to South Korea’s hot chili paste standards.

-Boiled or steamed pig or cow intestines are stuffed with a flavorful combination of spices, rice, and noodles.
+Boiled or steamed pig or cow intestines are stuffed with a flavourful combination of spices, rice, and noodles.

-Made of condensed milk, red beans, shaved ice and topped with fresh fruit, you will be surprised at the refreshing combination energizes on exhausting summer afternoons.
+Made of condensed milk, red beans, shaved ice and topped with fresh tropical fruits, you will be surprised at the refreshing combination energizes on exhausting summer afternoons.

 Sangyeopsal – Pork Strips

-Simply seasoned with salt and pepper, mixed in sesame seed oil, and then wrapped in lettuce with slices of garlic, grilled slices of onion, kimchi, and green onions.
+Simply seasoned with salt and pepper it’s then mixed in sesame seed oil.
+Finally the pork strips are wrapped in lettuce with slices of garlic, grilled slices of onion, kimchi and green onions.

 Hobakjuk – Pumpkin Porridge

-This popular traditional breakfast and comfort food is made from steamed pumpkin, glutened rice (prepared by soaking in water), and rice dumplings, which add just the right amount of texture.
+This popular traditional breakfast and comfort food is made from steamed pumpkin, glutened rice (prepared by soaking in water)and rice dumplings, which add just the right amount of texture.

-Another comfort food (with a little bit of a tangy kick), this soup starts with seasoned-to-taste brisket, oxtails, and a blend of salt, ground black pepper, red pepper, chopped spring onions, and minced garlic.
+Another comfort food with a little bit of a tangy kick.
+Seolleongtang starts with seasoned-to-taste brisket, oxtails, and a blend of salt, ground black pepper, red pepper, chopped spring onions, and minced garlic.

 Samgyetang – Ginseng Chicken Soup